-(Optional) Internal Entry Number of the compiled routine number to be released.
-If passed as null or zero or if the parameter string is empty, all the numbers in the file are released.
-Thuribers in the file are released.
+ROUTINE_IEN (Optional) Internal Entry Number of the compiled routine number to be released.
+If passed as null or zero or if the parameter string is empty, all the numbers in the file are released. ---

 Output

 There is no output from this routine.
 The routine simply sets a flag on one or more entries in the COMPILED ROUTINE file (#.83), indicating that the entry number is available for reuse.